 This document is clearly work in progress and therefore it is recognised that plans may be in hand to address many of the points below.
 However, before the document is developed any further careful consideration needs to be given to the overall content of the document given its role of informing bidders and 'selling' the opportunity to take part.
 As currently drafted the document will be dominated by detailed descriptions of the content of the contracts.
+It was explained to PWC that the contract summaries were to be edited and that what was currently in the ITN were the full contract summaries given to CEC.
 This is unhelpful in that the contracts are being supplied anyway and the Project Team will likely face a big challenge to keep the descriptions consistent with the detailed drafting.
 Of much more interest to bidders will be a short summary of the key points so that they can read the detail in the contracts against a background that they undetstand the overall approach, why it has been adopted and what it is trying to achieve.

 This document also requires an Executive Summary.
 It is likely that senior executives of all of the bidders will want a briefing on the proposals before they commit to bidding. tie needs to ensure that it is easy for bid teams to provide an accurate and focused briefing by providing much of the information they need in the Executive Summary - this will also probably help with our own stakeholder briefings.
+[As stated, earlier this is not appropriate.]